Learn the easiest ways to braid manes with this step-by-step tutorial.

-Wet the mane and section off a couple inches of mane near the poll.
+Wet the mane and section off a couple of inches of mane near the poll.

 Divide the section into three pieces and start a regular three-strand braid.

-Each time you cross the hair section over the braid that’s closest to the crest, add hair into the braid (see photo).
-You’re essentially adding hair into one side of the braid.
+Each time you cross the hair section over the braid that’s closest to the crest, add hair to the braid (see photo).
+You’re essentially adding hair to one side of the braid.